 But alongside our clients, we also want to give back and do some good in the world, so we end up doing favours for people or supporting the creative community, leaving our schedules bursting at the seams.

 Hard work and sacrifice becomes a common theme.
-But we become swamped.
-Stressed, even.
+But we become swamped and stressed.
 How did it come to this?
-Always running around like headless chickens and never having enough time to just relax or do our own thing?
+Always running around like headless chickens and never having enough time to relax or do our own thing?
 And when will we ever get round to that creative side project?

 If you've been feeling overwhelmed lately and something is holding you back from making necessary changes, then the following advice should offer some reassurance that it might be time to put your own needs first.